 Mpala staff and visitors come from a variety of cultural backgrounds.
-Particularly in the village, town, and community areas, culturally appropriate clothing includes covered shoulders and trousers or skirts extending at least to the knee.
+Particularly in the village, town, and community areas, it is important to wear culturally appropriate clothing: covered shoulders and trousers or skirts extending at least to the knee.

 In the field, long trousers and sturdy, closed-toe shoes provide essential protection against biting insects, snakes, and thorny vegetation.
 A wide-brimmed hat and loose, long-sleeved shirt are also recommended for sun protection.